wusai2333/trib/doc/lab2.md

   high probability) mitigate the bottleneck and lead to better overall system performance.
-- When running on the lab machines, with more than 5 back-ends supporting (and assuming all the back-ends statisfies the performance assumptions), every Tribbler service call should return within 3 seconds.
+- When running on the lab machines, with more than 5 back-ends supporting (and assuming all the back-ends satisfies the performance assumptions), every Tribbler service call should return within 3 seconds.
 - Each back-end should maintain the same general key-value pair semantics as they were in Lab1.
 As a result, all test cases that pass for Lab1 should also pass for Lab2.
 This means that, the